Devsharma0581/INT_354_ML_Project/README.md

 # INT_354_ML_Project
-this file name DEV cntain cde for ca and the other files are datasets for the code
+this file name DEV contain code for ca and the other files are datasets for the code